 “This is my new friend, Miriam,” David said.

-The blonde woman shook her hand gracefully, “I’m Adelaid, Welcome to Herbie’s.”
+The blonde woman shook her hand gracefully, “I’m Adelaide, welcome to Herbie’s.”

-They walked on inside the club.
-Across from them was a gray, curved bar, dimly lit from above, Patrons nurtured drinks resting on a green glass surface, lit from beneath.
+They walked inside.
+Across from them was a gray, curved bar, dimly lit from above, Patrons nurtured drinks resting on a glass surface lit from below.
 Five men and one woman sat at the bar, smoking cigarettes in a manner Batresh remembered from downloads.
-She saw memories of movies; Bette Davis smoking; holding a long cigarette in a gloved hand.
+She saw memories of movies, Bette Davis holding a cigarette in a gloved hand.

 David pulled her to the bar.
 He leaned his left arm on the glass surface and looked into her face.
 “Will you ever forgive me for that last apartment?”

 Batresh looked to the right, then back at David, “I will try,” she smiled.

 The bartender, a handsome man with a blonde, closely trimmed beard approached them.
 “What can I do for you?” he asked.